Generate Talking avatars from Text-to-Speech

 Create videos with FFMPEG + Qwen2.5-Coder

-Generate a visual waveform video from audio
+Create a music visual from an audio

 Easily remove your videos background!